stephengold/Minie/README.md

 resolve the remaining dependencies automatically.

-Because Minie and the [V-HACD Bindings][vhacdBindings] are not on JCenter yet, you must explicitly specify their repository locations:
+Because Minie and the [V-HACD Bindings][vhacdBindings] are not on JCenter yet, you must explicitly specify their repository URLs:

     repositories {
         maven { url 'https://dl.bintray.com/stephengold/jme3utilities' }